 Despite their smarts, Briards are also known for being predisposed to hereditary and congenital conditions that can adversely affect their health – as well as your family’s finances.
 Some of the conditions and illnesses Briards are prone to include eye conditions such as corneal dystrophy and progressive retinal atrophy; stomach conditions such as gastric dilation-volvulus (GDV); blood disorders such as hyperlipoproteinemia; and joint conditions such as hip dysplasia.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Briard inherits anything more than a rough coat, you’re protected.